koreader/koxtoolchain/README.md

 No such worries on Kobo & Cervantes, though ;).

+The nickel TC is a Kobo variant that mimics Kobo's own TC (as of FW >= 4.6).
+It is *not* recommended for general purpose stuff, only use it if you have a specific need for it (which should essentially be limited to working with Kobo's nickel, or Kobo's kernels).

 ## Known Issues

 Only actively tested on Linux hosts.
 May not behave properly on Arch Linux, if their ban on static libraries is still in place.
 May work on macOS with some efforts, if you follow crosstool-ng's recommendations on the subject.
 May work on Windows with even more efforts, but I wouldn't bother.
 When in doubt, use a Debian VM.